Netherton syndrome: Cause

 Netherton syndrome is an autosomal recessive disorder associated with mutations in the SPINK5 gene, which encodes the serine protease inhibitor lympho-epithelial Kazal-type-related inhibitor (LEKTI).
 These mutations result in a dysfunctional protein that has a reduced capacity to inhibit serine proteases expressed in the skin.
 Potential endogenous targets of LEKTI include KLK5, KLK7 and KLK14.
 These enzymes are involved in various aspects of epidermal remodelling, including desquamation, PAR-2 activation and degradation of lipid hydrolases, suggesting a potential mechanism for the development of atopic manifestations characteristic of Netherton syndrome.

 Disease severity is determined by the level of LEKTI expression and, consequently, serine protease activity.
 Complete SPINK5 gene deletions have been linked to severe cases, while mutations which induce alternate splicing or create premature stop codons may lead to varying levels of severity.
 Furthermore, LEKTI-knockout mice exhibit a phenotype similar to Netherton syndrome in humans.

-Diagnosis

 Treatment

-There is no known cure at the moment but there are several things that can be done to relieve the symptoms.
-Moisturising products are very helpful to minimize the scaling/cracking, and anti-infective treatments are useful when appropriate because the skin is very susceptible to infection.
-Extra protein in the diet during childhood is also beneficial, to replace that which is lost through the previously mentioned "leaky" skin.

-Steroid and retinoid products have been proven ineffective against Netherton syndrome, and may in fact make things worse for the affected individual.

-Intravenous immunoglobulin has become established as the treatment of choice in Netherton's syndrome.
+Intravenous immunoglobulin has become established as the treatment of choice in Netherton syndrome.
 This therapy reduces infection; enables improvement and even resolution of the skin and hair abnormalities, and dramatically improves quality of life of the patients; although exactly how it achieves this is not known.
-Given this; it is possible that the reason Netherton's usually is not very severe at or shortly after birth is due to a protective effect of maternal antibodies; which cross the placenta but wane by four to six months.